 - Explain PANS/PANDAS in an age-appropriate way

-- It may be helpful to focus on explaining the strengths and weaknesses of the sibling with PANS/PANDAS, so it is understand that not all behaviors are choice-based.
+- It may be helpful to focus on explaining the strengths and weaknesses of the sibling with PANS/PANDAS, so it is understood that not all behaviors are choice-based.

 - Explain why all the doctor appointments and medical interventions are needed.